KateMacBean/backstage/.changeset/add-app-backend.md

 ### Installing the `app-backend` plugin in the backend

 First, install the `@backstage/plugin-app-backend` plugin package in your backend.
-These changes where made for `v0.3.0` of the plugin, and the installation process might change in the future.
+These changes were made for version `0.3.0` of the plugin, and the installation process might change in the future.
 Run the following from the root of the repo:

 ```bash
 cd packages/backend